You are currently viewing Sicily’s Hidden Gems: The Best Day Trips from Palermo You Won’t Believe!

 Stair of the Turks (Scala dei Turchi)

 Scala dei Turchi, located near Realmonte in Southern Sicily, is a unique natural wonder.
 Its name, “Stair of the Turks,” comes from the white limestone cliffs that resemble a grand staircase.
-This stunning coastal formation, with its dazzling white cliffs and turquoise waters, offers a mesmerizing spot for sunbathing, swimming, and enjoying breathtaking sunsets.
+This stunning coastal formation, with its bright white cliffs and turquoise waters, offers the perfect spot for sunbathing, swimming, and enjoying amazing sunsets.

-Although you can no longer step foot on the limestone cliffs, the backdrop it offers to the ocean is perfect.
-I absolutely loved swimming here, it was the perfect place to cool off after exploring the Valley of the Temples and I would also recommend bringing snorkelling gear if you have it.
+Although you can no longer set foot on the limestone cliffs, the backdrop it offers to the ocean is stunning.
+I absolutely loved swimming here; it was the best place to cool off after exploring the Valley of the Temples and I would also recommend bringing snorkelling gear if you have it.

-As the road through Realmonte is set atop of the cliffs, Scala dei Turchi isn’t clear from the road, but when you are close you will notice two separate parking lots signed “Scala dei Turchi”.
-Once you see them you will be within a good walking distance to the beach.
-If you want to avoid paying for parking there’s free street parking available, it’s just a matter of getting lucky and finding one.
+As the road through Realmonte is set atop the cliffs, Scala dei Turchi isn’t clear from the road, but when you are close by, you will notice two separate parking lots signed “Scala dei Turchi”.
+Once you see them, you will be within a good walking distance to the beach.
+If you want to avoid paying for parking, there’s free street parking available; it’s just a matter of getting lucky and finding one.

-The main entrance to the beach is clearly signed and there’s a restaurant & bar located at the top of the stairs before you start descending down the cliff.
+The main entrance to the beach is clearly signed and there’s a restaurant & bar located at the top of the stairs before you start descending down to the beach.

 Distance from Palermo: 146 km or 15 km from The Valley of the Temples